 - Occasionally stalls out when chain is locked

 - On the heavy side and comes in a flimsy plastic case

 The Remington RM4620 is a powerful machine that has been designed with larger jobs in mind.

 It features a diecast professional-grade chassis, an easy to adjust side access tensioner, and comfortable cushion grip handles which keep vibrations to a minimum.

 There are many variables including budget, type of use, user experience, etc. I don’t think you can go wrong with any of the models above.
 Do your research and figure out which features are most important to you.

-I’d love to hear from you – please leave a comment below or reach out to me and I can help out more if needed.
+I’d love to hear from you – please leave a comment below and I can help out more if needed.